An international quotation: what agreements to include

 11. Incoterms®

 Incoterms® are standardised international transportation agreements.
-Agreeing on an Incoterms® rule creates clarity as to who is responsible for arranging transportation and who bears the risk of damage in transit at any given time.
-Mention the Incoterms® rule as a Term of Delivery and clearly state which version you are using.
-The latest edition of the Incoterms® was published in 2020.
+Agreeing on an Incoterms® rule gives clarity on who is responsible for arranging transportation and who bears the risk of damage in transit at any given time.
+Mention the Incoterms® rule as a Term of Delivery.
+State clearly which version you are using.
+The most recent edition of the Incoterms® was published in 2020.

 12. Delivery time

-Your customer will want to know when they can expect to receive the products, so state your delivery time in the quotation.
+Your customer will want to know when they can expect to receive the products.
+State your delivery time in the quotation.
 When your quotation becomes an order, you can confirm the delivery time.

 13. Form of payment